kunalvarpe/kunalvarpe/README.md

 # Hi there 👋, My name is Kunal

-- I am Developer, Passionate coder.
+  I am Developer, Passionate coder.
+Experienced Java Developer with expertise in Spring Framework and AWS Cloud Solutions.
+Passionate about building scalable and resilient applications.
+Strong believer in the power of open-source and collaboration.
+Let's innovate together!
-- 👀 I’m interested in coding in `Java`.
-In 💗 with `Java` and `Spring Framework`
+- 👀 In 💗 with `Java` and `Spring Framework`
-- 🌱 I’m currently learning `Spring Cloud` and `Microservices`.
+- 🌱 I’m currently learning `Spring Integrations` and `Microservices`.
 - 💞️ I’m looking to collaborate on anything related to `Java`, `Spring`.

 ## Language and Skills